luciopaiva/vertx-lettuce-redis-client/README.md

 ## But why Vert.x?

 No strong reason.
-We just need a timer mechanism and Vert.x provides one.
+We just need a timer mechanism to schedule calls to Redis and Vert.x provides one.
 See `VertxRunner` for more details.

 ## Throughput test